Lunatic asylum

-The lunatic asylum (or insane asylum) was an early precursor of the modern psychiatric hospital.
+The lunatic asylum, insane asylum or mental asylum was an institution where people with mental illness were confined.
+It was an early precursor of the modern psychiatric hospital.

-The fall of the lunatic asylum and its eventual replacement by modern psychiatric hospitals explains the rise of organized, institutional psychiatry.
-While there were earlier institutions that housed the "insane", the conclusion that institutionalization was the correct solution to treating people considered to be "mad" was part of a social process in the 19th century that began to seek solutions outside of families and local communities.
+Modern psychiatric hospitals evolved from and eventually replaced the older lunatic asylum.
+The treatment of inmates in early lunatic asylums was sometimes brutal and focused on containment and restraint.
+The discovery of anti-psychotic drugs and mood-stabilizing drugs resulted in a shift in focus from containment in lunatic asylums to treatment in psychiatric hospitals.
+Later, there was further and more thorough critique in the form of the deinstitutionalization movement which focuses on treatment at home or in less isolated institutions.

 History

 Medieval era

 In the Islamic world, the Bimaristans were described by European travellers, who wrote about their wonder at the care and kindness shown to lunatics.
 In 872, Ahmad ibn Tulun built a hospital in Cairo that provided care to the insane, which included music therapy.
-Nonetheless, physical historian Roy Porter cautions against idealising the role of hospitals generally in medieval Islam, stating that "They were a drop in the ocean for the vast population that they had to serve, and their true function lay in highlighting ideals of compassion and bringing together the activities of the medical profession."
+Nonetheless, British historian of medicine Roy Porter cautioned against idealising the role of hospitals generally in medieval Islam, stating that "They were a drop in the ocean for the vast population that they had to serve, and their true function lay in highlighting ideals of compassion and bringing together the activities of the medical profession."

 In Europe during the medieval era, a small subsection of the population of those considered mad were housed in a variety of institutional settings.
 Mentally ill people were often held captive in cages or kept up within the city walls, or they were compelled to amuse members of courtly society.
 Porter gives examples of such locales where some of the insane were cared for, such as in monasteries.
 A few towns had towers where madmen were kept (called Narrentürme in German, or "fools' towers").
 The ancient Parisian hospital Hôtel-Dieu also had a small number of cells set aside for lunatics, whilst the town of Elbing boasted a madhouse, the Tollhaus, attached to the Teutonic Knights' hospital.
 Dave Sheppard's Development of Mental Health Law and Practice begins in 1285 with a case that linked "the instigation of the devil" with being "frantic and mad".